 What are the little things that infiltrate our lives and grow to compete for our hearts?

-Listen to Colossians 3:5-14 and its language of intentionally "taking off" and "clothing" oneself – stripping off the wrong practices, and putting on God-honoring practices.
+Listen to Colossians 3:5-14 and its language of intentionally "taking off" and "clothing" oneself – stripping off the corrupt practices, and putting on God-honoring practices.

 Here's an example.